 - 1. The LCOL chair and members will reveal any conflicts of interest with regard to their role on the LCOL.
-Individuals will recuse themselves from participating in discussions and decisions relevant to their conflict of interest. - 2.
+Individuals will recuse themselves from participating in discussions and decisions relevant to their conflict of interest.
+The recusal should be recorded in the meeting minutes. - 2.
 The LCOL chair, members, and other volunteers must not use their positions to obtain ACA employment for themselves, family members, or close associates.
 Should a member desire to be considered for employment, he or she must first resign their volunteer position.
 No LCOL member or volunteer may serve as a compensated staff member of ACA, Inc. or one of its affiliates. - 3.
-The LCOL chair, members, and other volunteers will not disclose or discuss with another person or entity, or use for their own purpose, confidential or proprietary information gained through their volunteer work for ACA (e.g., accreditation approval issues or access to researched markets). - 4.
+The LCOL chair, members, and other volunteers will not disclose or discuss with another person or entity, or use for their own purpose, confidential or proprietary information gained through their volunteer work for ACA. - 4.
 The LCOL chair, members, and other volunteers will not receive compensation for their work.
 However, volunteers can be reimbursed for expenses related to participation in meetings and other expenses incurred for the benefit of the field office or LCOL. - 5.
 The LCOL chair, members, and other volunteers will not use the intellectual property (IP) of ACA to further any personal interests, nor will they purport or imply ACA's IP to be their own.
 This includes all information in ACA's database, knowledge center products and services, logos, and any other statements or educational materials created by or for the American Camp Association.

 Each LCOL member will sign a Conflict of Interest Disclosure Form annually.
-Access to the form will be provided by the regional director.
+This form can be found in ACA's member portal.